-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the access doors being PVC units.
-There are PVC double glazed French doors to the rear garden grounds.
-The eaves and soffits pertaining to the property appear to be clad in PVC.
-External decorations Visually inspected.
-Parts of the masonry appear to have been painted.
-Conservatories / porches Visually inspected.
-There is an entrance porch to the front which has a PVC frame with double glazed panes and a lean to roof overlaid in tiles.
-Access is via a patio style door.
 Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a single integral garage which is accessed via an up and over vehicular door and timber pass doors.
+There is a single detached garage of concrete panel construction with a flat roof overlaid in corrugated sheeting which may contain asbestos components.
+Access is via an up and over vehicular door (not tested) and timber pass door.
 Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn, paving and chips and bound in part by timber fencing.
-There are some masonry walls within the grounds, some of which may be retaining in nature.
+There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn, paving and chips and bound in part by hedges and masonry walls, some of which appear to be retaining in nature.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Ceilings Visually inspected from floor level.
+The ceilings within the property are of plasterboard with areas of paper finishes noted.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of solid construction, plastered on the hard and of stud partitions, plasterboard lined.
-Areas of PVC cladding were noted.
+The internal walls are of solid construction, plastered on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 The flooring is of suspended timber which is assumed to be overlaid with timber tongue and groove boarding or similar.
 Various coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirting and architraves pertaining to the property are of timber, painted and varnished in places with the internal pass doors being timber units of panel and glazed panel design.
-There are also glazed panel units adjacent to a bedroom door.
-The kitchen has floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
+Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of flush and glazed panel design.
+The kitchen has wall and floor mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The former fireplaces within the property have been removed.
-There is now a wood burning stove in the living room.
-This was not tested.
+The fireplace has been boarded over with a section of timber however we have been informed there is a working open fire behind.
+This was not closely inspectable.
 Internal decorations Visually inspected.
-The internal decoration is predominately of paint.
-College NI/A Cellars N/A

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The internal decoration is of wallpaper and paint.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is no gas supply.

-Gas is from the mains supply with the garage.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite on the first floor and a three piece shower suite on the first floor.
+The sanitary arrangements comprise a three piece bathroom suite.